Gradient Descent for Deep Matrix Factorization: Dynamics and Implicit Bias towards Low Rank: The Dynamics of Gradient Descent

 \subsection{Perturbed Identical Initialization}

 For $N\geq 2$, we have seen in the previous section that we cannot recover negative eigenvalues $\lambda$ of the ground truth matrix with gradient descent when identically initializing all matrices as $W_1(0) = \cdots = W_N(0) = \alpha I$.
 As already mentioned before, this problem can be overcome by slightly perturbing the constant $\alpha$ at one of the $N$ matrices.
-We thus consider the mildly perturbed initialization \eqref{eq:MatrixFactorization_IdenticalInitialization}
+Instead of \eqref{eq:MatrixFactorization_IdenticalInitialization} we thus consider the mildly perturbed initialization

 for some $ 0 < \beta < \alpha$ (where one could think of $\beta$ much smaller than $\alpha$).
 We will call \eqref{eq:PerturbedInitialization_MatrixInitialization} \emph{perturbed identical initialization}.
-The specific choice of $j=1$ for perturbing the constant $\alpha$ to $(\alpha - \beta)$ is exemplary.
+The choice of $j=1$ for perturbing the constant $\alpha$ to $(\alpha - \beta)$ is generic.
 In light of the fact that slightly perturbing a single factor $\W_j(0)$ suffices to recover the full spectrum, the spectral cut-off phenomenon in Theorem \ref{theorem:IdenticalInitialization_ContinuousNonAsymptoticRate} appears to be a pathological case.

-We begin by stating a modified version of the decoupling in Lemma \ref{lemma:IdenticalInitialization_MatrixDynamics}.
+We can now turn to the proof of Theorem \ref{theorem:PerturbedInitialization_NonAsymptoticConvergence}.
+Before stating the formal argument, let us provide a rough intuition on why a slight perturbation like in \eqref{eq:PerturbedInit} makes such a difference: all squared singular values of all factors $W_j$ converge to the $N$-th root of the squares of the respective ground-truth eigenvalues, i.e., their limits coincide in absolute value.
+At the same time the gradient descent dynamics induce a repelling effect between the eigenvalues of differently initialized factors if the corresponding ground-truth eigenvalue is negative.
+The only way all factors can converge in this situation is that the perturbed factor converges to the negative $N$-th root of the ground-truth eigenvalue while the eigenvalues of all remaining factors stay positive.
+We begin by stating a modified version of the decoupling in Lemma~\ref{lemma:IdenticalInitialization_MatrixDynamics}.

 \begin{lemma} Let $N \geq 2$ and $\W_j(\tdisc), \tdisc \in \mathbb{N}_0, j=1,\hdots,N$ be the solution to the gradient descent \eqref{eq:MatrixFactorization_GradientDescent} with perturbed initialization \eqref{eq:PerturbedInitialization_MatrixInitialization}.
 Let $\widehat{W} = \V \Dground \V^T$ be an eigendecomposition of $\Wstar$.
 Then the matrices $\D_j(\tdisc):= \V^\tT\W_j(\tdisc)\V$, $j=1,\hdots,N$ are real, diagonal, and follow the coupled dynamics